 Are you wondering about the proper baby sleep times that you should be aiming for?
 This article will help you narrow down what might work best for you and help you use it alongside any type of sleep training regimen.
-Also, you might want to check out the newborn baby needs post here.

 Having a baby is like the best and MOST CONFUSING thing ever.